Scioto Gives slated for Oct. 15 - Portsmouth Daily Times

 This year they have upped their matching money to $50,000.
 Contributors have 12 hours to make a donation between the hours of 8 a.m. and 8 p.m.
 Throughout the 12 hour period, they will post a total on Facebook and Twitter or you can call to make a credit card gift at 740-354-4612 on that day.

 Each week from now until Oct.
 15, The Portsmouth Daily Times will be highlighting the groups that you can gift, starting this week.
-Some of the nonprofit organizations that benefit from donations from Scioto Gives are: The South Central Ohio Educational Service Center’s Gifted Services Department, Portsmouth Area Arts Council, Friends of Scioto DD, Deaf Services Center (DSC), The University College Network (UCAN).
+Some of the nonprofit organizations that benefit from donations from Scioto Gives are: Operation Safety Net, The Scioto County Homeless Shelter, Community Partners of Shawnee Family Health Center, Inc., Sierra’s Haven for New and Used Pets, and The Paul E Johnson Fund.

-The South Central Ohio Educational Service Center’s Gifted Services Department serves 14 local school districts and provides programs that individual school districts likely could not provide alone.
-Our programs include the following: Artist-in-Residency, Youth Art Month Exhibition at the Portsmouth Public Library, Memory Project (high school students create realistic portraits for children living in orphanages around the world), Visually Literate High School Art Exhibition at Shawnee State University, High School Academic Competitions, Middle School and Jr. High Quiz Bowl Tournaments, Scioto County Honors Music Festival, Youth MAX Leadership Training, Scioto County Science Day, District Mock Trial, Scioto County Spelling Bee, Mentorship Program for high school juniors and seniors, and a Summer Enrichment Scholarship Program for gifted students (grades 5-11).
-We also participate in the biennial Books Build Bridges Program which provides books for local students and brings in a speaker associated with the book that is chosen.
-These programs are supported annually through grants and donations from our local community.
+Operation Safety Net, The Scioto County Homeless Shelter is a homeless shelter opened on October 6th, 1994, principally to serve homeless individuals and families in the deprived area of Southern Ohio, an economically distressed Appalachian county.
+We are the only homeless shelter in the county.
+The shelter is supported under the auspices of Scioto Christian Ministry, Inc. The shelter itself does not operate on religious or sectarian principles or causes.
+The shelter strictly adheres to the Ohio Basic Standards for Emergency Shelter which dictates that religion and religious causes are excluded from shelter functions, our organization is not a religious, political, or sectarian organization.

-The Scioto Gives Program will provide funds to help support the future of our programs; giving through this program is an investment in the future.
-We must still continue to raise funds for our immediate needs to keep our programs running, but the endowment fund will enable us to build stability for our programs in the future.
-We are very thankful for those who so generously donate to our programs and to the Scioto Foundation for creating the Scioto Gives Program, which provides a wonderful opportunity for the community to make an investment in our future.
+Operation Safety Net offers and advances opportunities for self-determination, self-help, and cooperation among people with limited resources by making available a temporary, safe, secure, clean, and wholesome environment in which to reestablish their independence and self-esteem while coping with the traumatic tragedy of homelessness.The shelter is supported under the auspices of the parent organization, Scioto Christian Ministry, Inc. (the governing body) through private donations, fund raising activities.
+Since we are an umbrella agency of Scioto Christian Ministry, Inc., we are included in their Federal Tax Exemption status.

 © 2020 Portsmouth Daily Times, all rights